-Usually London would do something to pacify Hussein and talk him down from the ledge, but when his position in the Hejaz began to be seriously threatened by the Saud family ruling the neighboring Nejd (the middle of the Arabian Peninsula), and Hussein started to reach out diplomatically to the Soviets, the British government realized that it might be better off if the Saudis ran their client out of Mecca.
+Usually London would do something to pacify Hussein and talk him down from the ledge, but when his position in the Hejaz began to be threatened by the Saud family ruling the neighboring Nejd (roughly the middle of the Arabian Peninsula), and Hussein started to reach out diplomatically to the Soviets, the British government realized that it might be better off if the Saudis ran their client out of Mecca.
 Hussein’s final threats to abdicate were met, circa 1924, with a response that was something like, “don’t let the door hit you in the ass on your way out.”
 The Saudis chased him out of Mecca fast enough that the door wasn’t a real concern.

 Hussein’s two sons, Abdullah and Faisal, both remained close British pals and were rewarded by being set up as client kings in the Transjordan and Iraq, respectively (Faisal initially tried to set himself up as King of Syria before France upended that plan in 1920).
-Abdullah’s descendants still rule Jordan, but the July 14, 1958 coup that is the subject of today’s post removed Faisal’s grandson, Faisal II, from the throne of Iraq—and from this this plane of existence, while we’re at it—and brought an end to Hashemite rule in Baghdad.
+Abdullah’s descendants still rule Jordan, but the 1958 coup that is the subject of today’s post removed Faisal’s grandson, Faisal II, from the throne of Iraq—and from this this plane of existence, while we’re at it—and brought an end to Hashemite rule in Baghdad.

-Faisal II has the somewhat remarkable distinction of having ruled his nation for over 19 years while still dying at the age of 23.
-I know, right?
+Faisal II has the somewhat remarkable distinction of having ruled his nation for over 19 years despite dying at the young age of 23.
 His father, Ghazi b.
 Faisal, crashed his race car and died in 1939, when Faisal was just shy of his fourth birthday.
 There were rumors, and who knows really, that Ghazi was murdered by his prime minister, Nuri al-Said—who isn’t going to escape this coup alive either, in case you’re wondering.
 Nuri engineered the young Faisal’s accession under the regency of Abd al-Ilah, who was Ghazi’s cousin and brother in-law, and yes he’s the third person we’ve met in this story who isn’t going to be alive by the end of it.
 I mention all of this in part to note that Faisal really kind of got a raw deal here.
 Many of the grievances that boiled over to fuel this coup had their roots in World War II, and Faisal had only just turned 10 years old by the time that war ended.

 During World War II, as we know, Iraq was briefly controlled by a government sympathetic to the Axis, under a prime minister named Rashid Ali al-Gaylani.
 He rode a wave of Arab nationalism (or pan-Arabism if you prefer)—an ideology that obviously rejected British control of the country—to power, and in early May 1941 he drove Abd al-Ilah out of the country and took power for himself (Faisal II was all of six when this happened).
 Britain quickly invaded, and the subsequent Anglo-Iraqi War lasted well into…the end of that same month.
 But while Gaylani’s efforts went bust, the sentiment of Arab nationalism wasn’t going anywhere.

-It took a couple of years but Arif eventually had the last laugh, because he and his Arab Socialist Union party joined the Baʿathist-led 1963 Ramadan Revolution, which overthrew Qasim’s government and executed Qasim himself.
+It took a couple of years but Arif eventually had the last laugh, because he and his Arab Socialist Union party joined the Baʿathist-led 1963 Ramadan Revolution, which overthrew (with some level of CIA assistance, though the extent of it remains open to debate) Qasim’s government and executed Qasim himself.
 Arif then became the president of Iraq, a job he held until his death in a helicopter crash (that was probably arranged by the Baʿathists, but I digress).